coded9/Programming-Challenges/README.md

 # Programming Challenges
-Solutions to some of the problems in various programming contests.
+Solutions to some of the problems listed in various programming contests.